tedneward/Research/content/languages/index.md

 - ['A Language a Day' Advent Calendar 2019](https://andrewshitov.com/2019/11/25/a-language-a-day-advent-calendar-2019/)

 Reading:

 - [Syntax across languages](http://rigaux.org/language-study/syntax-across-languages.html): One large page of comprehensive syntax across languages
+- [Hyperpolyglot](https://hyperpolyglot.org/): commonly used features in a side-by-side format
 - [Concurrency is not Parallelism](https://vimeo.com/49718712)
 - ["Dimensional Analysis in Programming Languages: A survey of existing designs/implementations for automatic conversion and verification of units of measurement in computer programs"](https://gmpreussner.com/research/dimensional-analysis-in-programming-languages)
 - [CS 7194 - Great works in Programming Languages](https://www.cs.cornell.edu/courses/cs7194/2019sp/): A course on examining the "great works" (written) about programming languages